nusenu/ContactInfo-Information-Sharing-Specification/README.md

 valid characters: [yn]

 ### confmgmt
-States what configuration managment system is used.
+States what configuration management system is used.
 Set to "manual" for no configuration management.